 - Nearly 250,000 new cases are diagnosed every year, and many more go undetected.

 - Approximately 10% of these new cases are in children.

 - 6,231 more new cases of leprosy were detected in 2012 than in 2011.

 - 16 countries in Africa, Asia and South America accounted for 95% of all new cases of leprosy detected worldwide in 2012.

 - India, Brazil and Indonesia reported the most new cases of leprosy in 2012.

-Leprosy and Buruli ulcer persist in the poorest and most marginalized communities around the globe.
-These two, related diseases can both cause crippling disabilities.
+Leprosy persists in the poorest and most marginalized communities around the globe.
+If left untreated it can cause crippling disabilities.
 And affected people often face difficult lives of shame and isolation.

 Join us in our mission to cure and care for children and adults suffering from leprosy and related diseases.
-Donate now.
+Donate now to stop the suffering.